ebjamieson97/undidR/README.md

 # undidR

-undidjl allows for estimation of difference-in-differences with unpoolable data, see https://arxiv.org/abs/2403.15910 for more details.
+undidR allows for estimation of difference-in-differences with unpoolable data, see https://arxiv.org/abs/2403.15910 for more details.

 ![undidR schematic](./images/undidR_schematic.png)